Polytech-Paris-Sud-Web/TP2-SophieNguyen/README.md

 Loreleï Augeraud and Tom Ravanel gave me a hand for some minor Lighthouse issues.

-Apparently, it works (luckily?
+Apparently, it works perfectly in desktop mode (luckily?
 Hmm...
 Don't say that).

 ![](img/capture.png)